From BR Bullpen

 After his major league days, Gale went to Japan for two years, starting in 1985.
 His team, the Hanshin Tigers, won their first-ever Japan Series in 1985 with Gale pitching the final game.
 After appearing in two games in the minors in the Red Sox organization in 1989, he played for the Fort Myers Sun Sox of the Senior Professional Baseball Association later that year, going 4-5 with the club.
 The next year, he was 2-2 with a 4.39 ERA in 5 games for the Sun Sox when the league folded.
 He returned to the Red Sox chain briefly in 1991, making one appearance for the Pawtucket Red Sox, for whom he was also a coach.

 Gale returned to the majors in 1992 as the pitching coach of the Red Sox, a position he held for two seasons.
+In 1994, he was pitching coach of the Ottawa Lynx.
 After more than a decade away from baseball, he was pitching coach of the Carolina Mudcats in 2006 and filled the same role with the Albuquerque Isotopes for the next two summers.
 He was a member of the Hagerstown Suns staff in 2009 and joined the Milwaukee Brewers organization as pitching coach of the Nashville Sounds in 2010.

 Gale is the last major league player to have come from the University of New Hampshire as of 2010.
 In 2006, he earned honorable mention for New Hampshire Athlete of the Century.

 During the 1981 players' strike, Gale was serving as a bartender at the Hyatt Regency Hotel in Kansas City when a disaster happened - a couple of skywalks collapsed, killing many people.
 Gale was near but not on or under the skywalks at the time.